Collaborative Neural Rendering using Anime Character Sheets: Experiments

 \subsection{Result}

+For quantitative evaluation on the validation set, we measure $L_{udp}$ and $L_{photo}$ which is the averaged L1 distance between predictions and ground truth.
+We further use LPIPS~\cite{lpips} to measure the perceptual quality.

-\textbf{Inference Visual Effects.} CoNR can cope with the diverse styles of anime, including differences between synthesized images and hand-drawn images.
-Figure~\ref{fig:teaser} list some random CoNR outputs on the evaluation split.
-With the same character sheet input $\mathbf{S}_{ref}$, we replaced the provided UDP $\mathbf{P}_{tar}$, the results of CoNR changed accordingly.
+\textbf{Inference Visual Effects.} CoNR can cope with the diverse styles of anime, including differences between synthesized and hand-drawn images.
+Figure~\ref{fig:teaser} lists some random CoNR outputs on the validation split.
+With the same character sheet input ${S}_{ref}$, we replaced the provided UDP ${P}_{tar}$, and the results of CoNR changed accordingly.
 Notably, CoNR goes beyond a naïve correspondence by absolute UDP value~(transfer between different cloths).

+CoNR with UDP Detector can also be used to achieve similar results to style transfer methods when running a textured image at the reference pose.
+As shown in Figure~\ref{fig:transfer}, UDP detection of one character can be used to render another character.
+The CoNR inference pipeline for the anime (or game) production will usually be without the UDP Detector.
-\textbf{Effectiveness of the Collaboration.} Unlike most previous methods for similar tasks that allow only one reference image as input, CoNR uses a dynamically-sized set of reference inputs during training and inference.

-The experiment results in Table~\ref{tab:viewcount} show that using an additional number of views $m>1$ during training will enhance the accuracy of generated images.
-On the opposite, removing images from the character sheet will reduce coverage of the body surface.
-When CoNR is trained with $m=1$, the chances are high that the provided character sheets do not allow a valid solution, such as providing the character's backside and forcing the model to imagine the frontal side.
-In this case, the photo-metric reconstruction and perceptual losses may encourage the network to learn the wrong solution.
+\textbf{Effectiveness of the Collaboration.} CoNR uses a dynamically-sized set of reference inputs during training and inference.
+Table~\ref{tab:viewcount} shows that using additional views ($m>1$) during training will enhance the quality of generated images.
+On the opposite, removing images from the character sheet will reduce the coverage of the body surface.
+When CoNR is trained with $m=1$, CoNR can not provide a reasonable solution.
+For example, given the character's backside, it is hard to imagine the frontal side.
+In this case, the photo-metric reconstruction and feature losses may encourage the network to learn a wrong solution.
 Therefore even if enough information in the $n>1$ images is provided during inference, the network may not generate the target image accurately.
-Similarly, keeping $m=4$ while reducing the number of inference view~($n=1$) will also harm the quality of the resulting image.
+Similarly, keeping $m=4$ while reducing the number of inference views~($n=1$) will also harm the quality of CoNR.